SlashDB/timesheet-demo/README.md

 [wiki page](https://github.com/golang/).

-The basic idea is to proxy all the request from the frontend to the SlashDB RESTful API and on the fly do some resource authorization.
+The basic idea is to proxy all the request from the frontend to the SlashDB RESTful API and on the fly, do some resource authorization.
 Also we need to provide a way to create and authenticate *timesheet* app users.

 In my setup, this app will have 4 endpoints.